 Bisque firing pottery normally takes about 8-10 hours, depending on the kiln you are using.
 During that time, the rate at which the temperature of the kiln increases needs to vary.
 The firing schedule is divided into different segments or ramps.
 Each segment has a different rate of temperature increase.

 When I first started firing greenware to bisque, the most daunting thing was deciding what firing schedule to use.
 I did a lot of research and spoke to a lot of people.
 But, everyone I spoke to seemed to have a different suggestion about the best firing schedules to use.

 If you buy a brand new kiln, the ceramic supplier will probably provide instructions about what firing schedule to use.
 But if you buy a used kiln, then you may not have the manufacturer’s instructions about which schedule to use.

 I have found that some potters have quite complicated firing schedules.
 Complex schedules have lots of different segments and hold times.
-My experience has been that it’s ok to bisque fire pottery with a relatively simple firing schedule.
+My experience has been that it’s okay to bisque fire pottery with a relatively simple firing schedule.

 Example of a Bisque Firing Schedule